Syllabication Types and Rules

-This page will teach you about syllabication types & rules.
+This page will teach you about the types and rules of syllabication.
 Read on for some great teaching ideas and informational links!

 Syllables are the beats that compose a word when you speak it.